QilinGu/udacity_ml/projects/capstone/README.md

 ### Benchmark

 We want to ensure that our algorithm is doing better than random chance, using a repeatable test.
-We seed all the random generators to 0, then evaluate the agent by playing consecutive games.
-We report the top score, as well as the low, high, mean and standard deviation.
+We seed all the random generators to 0, then evaluate the agent by playing 1000 consecutive games.
+The score of a game is defined by the number of frames before a crash occurs, at which point a game ends.
+The car recovers like a cat jumping from a cucumber, then the next game begins.
+We report the top score, as well as the low, high, mean and standard deviation across 1000 games.
 Below is our table for the algorithm that randomly chooses an action at every step.
-The score to beat is 192.
+The score to beat is 192!

 |  Agent           | Top Score | Mean   | Stdev  | Low   |
 | ---------------- | --------: | -----: | -----: | -----:|